3 Steps to simplify your glass block shower wall project

 To reduce installation time, improve finished quality and reduce grout joint sizes it’s a sound decision to use premade glass block panels for your shower design.
 These sections can be made to fit perfectly with your shower pan.
 The vinyl spacers between the glass blocks make this stack, anchor and grout system not only stronger but as easy to install as putting together Lego blocks (an adult construction version of Lego blocks).

 Did this article help you to compare shower pans and the steps to get a glass block shower completed?
-Feel free to call or comment below for more information or design assistance.
+Feel free to call us for factory direct supply or free design assistance with a glass block shower.
+If you’ve got a question or comment we’d love to hear from you in the space below -or give us a call.

 Call Innovate Building Solutions on a nationwide basis (877-668-5888) or for a local project their divisions including Columbus Glass Block (614-252-5888), Cleveland Glass Block (216-531-6363), West Side Glass Block (216-398-1020) or Mid America Glass Block in Akron (330-633-2900).